Eversion

 Sound 8

-Graphics: Call it retro or call it dated but it has a style and charm of its own.
+Graphics: Some might call the visuals retro or dated, but they have a style and charm of their own.

-Sound: Plays a big part in the games atmosphere and is nicely done
+Sound: The audio plays a big part in the game’s atmosphere and is nicely done

 Summary 8.0 Great